Systematic analysis of $D_{(s)}$ meson semi-leptonic decays in the covariant light-front quark model: Numerical results and discussions

 In Table \ref{tablePAX}, we give the values of the $D\to a_1(1260),b_1(1235),h_{1q},f_{1q}$ and $D_s\to h_{1s},f_{1s}$ transition form factors.
 Other theoretical results are also listed for comparison.
 Obviously, our predictions are consistent with the previous CLFQM results \cite{Cheng0310,CLF1103}.
 However, significant discrepancies emerge for some form factors of the transitions $D \to a_1(1260)$ and $D \to b_1(1235)$ compared to the results from other approaches, such as LCSR \cite{Momeni1903,Huang2102}, QCDSR \cite{Zuo2016,wuxinggang2107}.
+Even the same models also yield significant different reults.
+The primary reasons lie in the differences in the input parameters and the varing orders of LCDAs twist included.
 Further theoretical and experimental investigations are required to clarify these divergences.

 It is noticed that in the calculations of the $D_{(s)}\to K_{1A}, K_{1B}$ transition form factors, the shape parameters for $K_{1A}$ and $K_{1B}$ are determined from their respective decay constants, while it is different in the previous CLFQM work \cite{CLF1103}, where both their shape parameters are estimated from the decay constant of $K_{1A}$.
 One can find that our new results for the $D_{(s)}\to K_{1A}$ transition form factors are still consistent with the previous CLFQM calculations \cite{CLF1103}, while the values for the $D_{(s)}\to K_{1B}$ transition form factors are very different, which are shown in Table \ref{tablePAXX}.
 Certainly, our results for the $D_{(s)}\to K_{1B}$ transition form factors are comparable to the magnitude values given by the three-point QCDSRs except for the form factor $A(0)$ \cite{Khosravi0812}.
 The striking divergence requires further investigation from both theoretical and experimental perspectives.